pavanofficiall/flickr-app/README.md

 ## 🤝 Credits

-Built with ❤️ by [Your Name]
+Built with ❤️ by Pavan Babar
-Flickr API courtesy of Yahoo!